aws-samples/amazon-sagemaker-build-train-deploy/README.md

-# Scale complete ML development with Amazon SageMaker Studio
+# End-to-End ML Development with SageMaker Studio's New Experience and MLflow

-In this workshop, you will go through the steps required to build a machine learning application on AWS using Amazon SageMaker.
+In this workshop, you will go through the steps required to build a machine learning application on AWS using Amazon SageMaker Studio Experience.

-You will learn how to start experimentation in the SageMaker Studio environment using a familiar JupyterLab notebook experience and run your local code as a SageMaker Training job using the remote function feature.
-You will also learn how to use SageMaker Studio's Code Editor, which is based on Visual Studio Code – Open Source (Code-OSS), to deploy the model into an endpoint and build an end to end pipeline.
-You wull also learn how to build an HTTP endpoint using AWS Lambda and Amazon API Gateway to serve inference requests from a web client.
+[//]: # (You will learn how to start experimentation in the SageMaker Studio environment using a familiar JupyterLab notebook experience and run your local code as a SageMaker Training job using the remote function feature.
+You will also learn how to use SageMaker Studio's Code Editor, which is based on Visual Studio Code – Open Source &#40;Code-OSS&#41;, to deploy the model into an endpoint and build a complete pipeline.
+You wull also learn how to build an HTTP endpoint using AWS Lambda and Amazon API Gateway to serve inference requests from a web client.)

+### Modules and learning objectives

+* **01 - Build and train models:** Perform data preparation and analysis using the SageMaker Studio Jupyterlab notebook experience and run your local code as a SageMaker Training job using the remote function feature.
+MLflow will be used to track and observe the experiments.
+* **02 - Deploy models:** You will learn to use SageMaker Studio's Code Editor, which is based on Visual Studio Code – Open Source (Code-OSS), to deploy the model into an endpoint using [SageMaker ModelBuilder](https://docs.aws.amazon.com/sagemaker/latest/dg/how-it-works-modelbuilder-creation.html).
+* **03 - Complete a complete pipeline:** You will create a complete pipeline from a workflow consisting of multiple steps using SageMaker Studio's Code Editor.
+* **04 - Build HTTP API:** You will learn how to build an HTTP endpoint using AWS Lambda and Amazon API Gateway to serve inference requests from a web client.
+* **05 - Invoke HTTP API:** You will invoke the HTTP API from the browser.

+### SageMaker Features

-This workshop covers some of the new features announced at AWS re:Invent 2023.
-To learn more about the new features, watch the session recording.
+This workshop covers multiple of the new features announced at AWS re\:Invent 2023.
+To learn more about these new features, watch the recording for the breakout session Scale complete ML development with Amazon SageMaker Studio (AIM325):
+  * Remote and Step decorators for simple packaging and remote function calling.
+  * ModelBuilder for easier packaging, local testing and deployment of models.
+  * New SageMaker Studio Experience for Jupyterlab and Code Editor (based on Visual Studio Code - Code OSS).

+Update October 15, 2024: The workshop has been extended to cover the following features

+* MLflow for Experiments: Allows to utilize open source MLflow for observability through out your iterations.
+* SageMaker Local Mode: Allows you to run created pipelines also locally using Docker, which makes your development life cycle much faster.
+* Added Support for multi project isolation, by adding a custom project prefix for all resource like S3 buckets, training job names, inference endpoint names, pipeline names.

 <a href="https://www.youtube.com/embed/stB-F6jswno?si=20oR_uX5CFLo9ebR">
     <p align="center">